 Unlike the austere flat roof on the original building, Albertson’s addition boasts a graceful hipped roof covered with barrel shaped tiles.
 Terraces for the children to breathe fresh air on dry days and many windowed sun rooms are among its features.
 Under a triple-arched porch along Warren Ave.
 Albertson dressed up the new building entrance with bright terra cotta decorations including fanciful capitals each of which sports playful squirrels holding up the entablature.
 Sick children surely loved being welcomed by these happy critters, while colorful terra cotta plaques many with bas-relief sailing ships provided playful distractions from disquieting casts, braces and crutches.

 Almost from the very beginning, hospital trustees established a policy of accepting any child, regardless of race, religion, or parents’ ability to pay.
 For 40 years, the school district ran Children’s Orthopedic Hospital School in the buildings as an annex to John Hay Elementary.

-After serving between 1953 and 1968 as a King County as a Health Department clinic and then for county offices and the morgue until 1980 when it became a retirement home.
-Children’s Orthopedic Hospital is known as Queen Anne Manor, its open wards converted to private apartments.
-The frolicking squirrels on those Warren Ave. capitals and an expanded roof garden visible from Boston St. now cheer up ‘memory care’ patients in a freshly remodeled spaces named for the hospital’s founder called Anna’s Garden.
+After serving between 1953 and 1968 as a King County Health Department clinic and then for County offices and a morgue until 1980, when the building became a retirement home.
+Today Children’s Orthopedic Hospital is known as Queen Anne Manor, its open wards converted to private apartments.
+The frolicking squirrels on those Warren Ave. capitals and an expanded roof garden visible from Boston St. now cheer up ‘memory care’ patients in freshly remodeled spaces and a place named for the hospital’s founder: Anna’s Garden.